YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 composite mojit, extending the parent-child relationship.

-In this module, we’re going to keep using the ``HTMLFrameMojit`` and have a child that is a composite mojit that has several children.
-To make it more interesting, one of the children is also a composite mojit that has a child.
+In this module, we’re going to keep using the ``HTMLFrameMojit`` and have a child that is a composite mojit with several children.
+To make it more interesting, one of its children is also a composite mojit with a child.
 The composite mojits will manage the child mojits that create our content, while the ``HTMLFrameMojit`` will continue to put together our HTML page.
 Do you remember all those mojits that we created earlier that have been just sitting